-The market is the area that you sell your products or services.
-Therefore, it is critical to do market research on product demand before commencing your business.
+The market is the community to which you sell your products or services.
+This may mean geographical community or a group that has shared interests and needs.
+Therefore, it is critical to do market research on product demand before starting a business.

-Every small business has to have an owner or owners, people who start the business and run it in its first stage.
+Every small business has to have an owner or owners, people who start a business and run it in its first stage.

 You will need to determine if you are going to run a one-person business or if you are going to take on a partner.

 If you decide to have others join you in the business, you’ll need to make sure that everyone has the necessary skills and expertise to operate their part of the business successfully.

 3. Customers and Clients

 Every new small business has to have customers or clients to survive.
 This is one of the top business aspects to consider.